KaiPereira/build-a-devboard/JOURNAL.md

 ![Pasted image 20250929155154.png](journal/Pasted%20image%2020250929155154.png)

 And then, your USB-C lines, are probably not the same length, so we need to fix that.
-You can do that by going to **route -> Tune skew of a differential pair** in the top menu, and then selecting the trace with a negative skew, and just tapping it, and then tapping **ok**, and it should make it slightly longer:
+You can do that by going to **route -> Tune skew of a differential pair** in the top menu, and then selecting the trace with a *negative* skew, and just tapping it, and then tapping **ok**, and then just drag to make it slightly longer:

 ![Pasted image 20250929163336.png](journal/Pasted%20image%2020250929163336.png)